SteyaertJamainFrigge/winkelkassa/README.md

 3. connect to the server with the previously created kassa_usr login.

-4. execute the winkelkassa.sql file in mysql workbench
+4. execute the winkelkassa_structuur.sql file in mysql workbench

 **!! now all the preparations are done!!**